 You might have noticed when reading down through the contents of my bag that I described many items as lightweight.
 Obviously, I am packing for a warm climate.
 I admit doing this when traveling to a variable or cold climate is much more challenging.
 However, I think I may be able to help with that too.

-Since I began travelling, I have begun thinking differently about how I shop.
+Since I began traveling, I have begun thinking differently about how I shop.
 I would say I now think about function more than fashion.
 Don’t get me wrong, I don’t dress like a homeless person when I travel.
-However, my pieces are more basic, comfortable and packable.How to travel for 9 days with only a carry-on bag.
+However, my pieces are more basic, comfortable and packable.How to travel for 10 days with only a carry-on bag.
 Click To Tweet

 If you look back at the list, you will see that all the bottoms, both pants and skirt are monochromatic.
 I save the color for the tops.
 I buy brightly colored shirts that can be worn individually or under a jacket.
 I specifically.
 Look for items that will wrinkle minimally.
 Everything in my suitcase can either be dressed up or dressed down based on the accessories I match with them.